-Introduction, scalar and vector, representation of vectors, types of vectors, position vector, displacement vector, zero vector and its properties, addition and subtraction of vectors, resolution of vectors, multiplication of vectors by scalar, dot product and cross product.
-Laws of mechanics -Triangle law, Parallelogram law, Polygon law, Newton's laws.
-Rectangular component of a vector.
+Introduction, scalar and vector, representation of vectors, types of vectors, position vector, displacement vector, zero vector and its properties, addition and subtraction of vectors, resolution of vectors, multiplication of vectors by scalar, dot product (scalar product) and cross product (vector product).
+Laws of mechanics(qualitative) - Triangle law, Parallelogram law, Polygon law, Newton's laws.
+Rectangular component of a vector in space.
+Introduction to matrices and tensors.
 Numerical Problems.